Platform-OS/platformos-documentation/pages/getting-started/users/sign-in-after-sign-up.md

 ### Session create form configuration

-Because this form is supported in our backend, you dont need to define anything, just use - we will take care of everything else behind the scenes.
+Because this form (SessionForm) is supported in our backend and it knows what to when receiving correct email and password, you dont need to define anything else - we will take care of everything else behind the scenes.

 ```yml
 ---